argoproj/argo-cd/docs/index.md

 * Ability to manage and deploy to multiple clusters
 * SSO Integration (OIDC, OAuth2, LDAP, SAML 2.0, GitHub, GitLab, Microsoft, LinkedIn)
 * Multi-tenancy and RBAC policies for authorization
-* Rollback/Roll-anywhere to any application configuration committed in git repository
+* Rollback/Roll-anywhere to any application configuration committed in Git repository
 * Health status analysis of application resources
 * Automated configuration drift detection and visualization
 * Automated or manual syncing of applications to its desired state